THE WAY OF BEING

 Also note that formal proof is linguistic (in terms of signs) and thus for any definite system an at most a countable number of assertions—true or false.
 This does not imply that the number of assertions is countable—for the number of systems is not necessarily countable.
 However, a finite being will have access only to a finite number of systems in a finite time.

 There are domains, e.g. some divisions, where formal symbols adequately capture their object for at least pragmatic purposes.
 This is not true for what is significant in either all existential concerns or the entire real.

 That is, intuition may be essential to understanding the universe.

 In this essay, some powerful examples are seen.

 It is important that intuition and formal understanding are not in opposition but mutually reinforcing.
 However, some issues are pertinent—

 1. Are there ways of overcoming the above limitation of formal understanding?

 2. Are there further ways other than establishing perfectly known objects in the abstract and proof in symbols that may make intuition certain?

 3. Formal understanding tends to be piecewise and subject to the foundational dichotomy of infinite regress or unfounded premises.
 Intuitive understanding tends to be whole but without foundation.
 In this essay these two issues are simultaneously resolved in the perfect metaphysics.
-How, and to what extent, may these resolution be furthered in special contexts—for example the specialization of the modern academic disciplines?
+How, and to what extent, may these resolutions be furthered in special contexts—for example the specialization of the modern academic disciplines?
 Are there other approaches?